aws-amplify/docs/docs/lib/storage/fragments/flutter/upload.md

 <amplify-block name="Create File">

-Here we use the [path_provider](https://pub.dev/packages/path_provider) package to get a temporary directory where we can create our file.

 <inline-fragment platform="flutter" src="~/lib/storage/fragments/flutter/upload/upload-create-file.md"></inline-fragment>

 </amplify-block>

 <amplify-block name="With Options">

-Here we use the [path_provider](https://pub.dev/packages/path_provider) package to get a temporary directory where we can create our file.
+Here we use the [path_provider](https://pub.dev/packages/path_provider) package to get a directory where we can create a temporary file for uploading.

 ```dart
 import 'dart:io';